-Miaka stood before Taka, arms and legs stretched wide, energy strings waving in the air.
+Miaka stood before Taka, arms and legs stretched wide, energy strings waving in the air as they protruded from her body.
 Taka's eyes lowered to her midsection, where blood began to seep through her shirt.
 "No…Miaka…"

 Miaka slowly turned her head, her eyes weighed down and her face pale.
 "Ta…ka…" Her voice was throaty, grainy, as if she had swallowed sand.

 Before Taka could even attempt a response, she fell down before him, her body limp at his knees.
 Blood slowly began to pool around her.
 Taka felt the world spin around him for but a moment as he fell completely before her, his hands shaky as they reached for her.
 But he didn't touch her, lest she crumble into pieces.

 Tamahome's arms lowered slowly in disbelief.
 "No. Miaka."

 A fist slammed through a nearby door, shattering the wood effortlessly.

 Nuriko chuckled, clasping his fist close to his body triumphantly.
 "Man, it feels so great to be in a real body again!"